U.S. Courthouse and Post Office

 In the present day, Marion County is the largest county in Indiana, both in terms of population and land area.
 It is home to a diverse range of industries, including manufacturing, healthcare, education, and professional services.
 The county also boasts a vibrant arts and culture scene, with numerous museums, theaters, and galleries.
 Looking toward the future, Marion County is committed to sustaining its growth through strategic planning and community partnership, ensuring that it remains a vibrant and welcoming place for residents and visitors alike.

-This timeline provides a concise overview of the key events in the history of Marion County, Indiana.
+This timeline provides a condensed summary of the historical journey of Marion County, Indiana.

 • 1817 - Marion County is officially established as a county in the state of Indiana.